 Provide guidance to unsubscribe to these methods.

-Debt collectors can to call up to only seven times a week; can use text, email, and private message to try and obtain payments.
+Debt collectors can call up to only seven times a week; can use text, email, and private messages to try and obtain payments.

 Tip #1: Register Your Outbound Phone Numbers